11/05/2024

 Changing Principles?

 I’ve had people suggest my values have changed.
 They haven’t.
 I became a Republican the way most people choose a party - because that’s how my parents voted.
-But I quickly developed my own set of values that I found better supported at the time by the GOP, including respect for the individual, personal liberty, commitment to fiscal responsibility and the championing of democracy and human rights around the world through a combination of military strength and moral leadership.
+But I quickly developed my own set of values that I found better supported at the time by the GOP, including individual liberty, limited government, commitment to fiscal responsibility and the championing of democracy and human rights around the world through a combination of military strength and moral leadership.
 However, even early on, I recognized that there were two ideologies coursing through GOP veins.
 One, an optimistic one embodied by Ronald Reagan and Jack Kemp, reflected the principles just noted.
 The other, led at the time by Pat Buchanan, pushed a dark, us versus them narrative that saw the world as a zero sum game.
 I noted my opposition to such a world view in a handwritten 1992 journal entry and I hold that view to this day.
 Sadly, the GOP has been taken over by the Pat Buchanan wing, led by Donald Trump.
 They no longer represent my values, so I can no longer support them.
 As Ronald Reagan once said of the Democrats, he didn’t leave the party, the party left him.
 Or, as Winston Churchill observed, some abandon their party for the sake of their principles, others abandon their principles for the sake of their party.
 To me, principles matter more.

 That’s because I have never held policy as sacrosanct.
 I see policy as a means to an end, as a means to living up to my principles.
 And just as I see my HVAC unit as a means to comfort - sometimes I need some heat, sometimes I need some A/C - so I see policy as a necessarily flexible means to a better, stronger, more just society that empowers individuals to be all they can be, respects personal liberty, chooses long term fiscal responsibility over short term interests and promotes the right of self determination around the world.
 It’s not the means, but the ends I care about.
 Unfortunately, Donald Trump’s GOP has abandoned all the above.

 Now, I understand that there is one issue, abortion, that for some matters more than anything else.
-I understand the concern, but I am not and never will be a single issue voter.
+I understand the concern, but I am not, and never will be, a single issue voter.
 And even on the matter of abortion, I would rather folks seek to change hearts than use the courts to reinterpret the Constitution, because doing so has required the appointment of justices who have a narrowly defined view of all rights inherent in that document.
 We should not lose sight of the fact that Plessy v.
 Ferguson, which enshrined separate but equal as a constitutional principle, and Brown v.
 The Board of Education, which found separate but equal unconstitutional, were both based upon interpretations of the 14th Amendment’s equal protections clause.
 The wording of the document didn’t change.
 All that changed were the people interpreting it.
 That is what is at stake.
 Justices who see fewer individual protections put all our liberties at risk and those are the justices today’s GOP seeks to place at all levels of our federal judiciary.
 I cannot and will not vote for that.

 The first involves a visit I made to the American cemetery in Normandy honoring those who died on D-Day.
 There is a plaque at the entrance that reads: